 - A backpack with some water and snacks is always a good idea to bring.

 - A raincoat and some extra clothes in case the weather forecast is not looking too good.

-If you don’t feel like dragging food with you, you also have several restaurants and fast food places inside the park area, so you should not worry about getting your lunch.
+If you don’t feel like dragging food with you, you also have several restaurants and fast food places inside the parking area, so you should not worry about getting your lunch.
 If you are staying overnight, in the surrounding area you will also find plenty of restaurants serving traditional food as well as pizza and pasta dishes.

-Staying overnight at Plitvice is for sure something to consider, in the vicinity of the national park there are lots of apartments and B&B’s offering fairly cheap accommodation.
+Staying overnight at Plitvice is for sure something to consider.
+In the vicinity of the national park, there are lots of apartments and B&B’s offering fairly cheap accommodation.
 If money is not an issue you could also choose to stay in one of the hotels operated by the national park.

 Important: If you are not with the car, you should pay attention to how to reach the accommodation from the national park.
 Lots of places are not within walking distance of the entrance, and public transportation is in most cases not an option, so you might have to take a taxi to reach your accommodation.

 Bike riding: In the Plitvice area there are several bike trails of different lengths and difficulties, you can check out this website where you can find maps of all the routes.
 Alternatively, you can book a guided bike tour which is offered by several companies in the area.